The plan for this weekend was to get in one last overnight training hike.

 Of course, any system is likely to fail if one piece doesn't perform as planned, and that's what happened as soon as I crawled into bed.
 The air mat deflated.

-As if to heap upon my misery, I discovered at about 2 a.m. my water filter was sitting outside my sleeping bag.
-I had put it in the bag to keep it from freezing, but somehow it had fallen out.
+As if to heap upon my misery, I discovered at about 2 a.m. my water filter had rolled outside my sleeping bag.
+It was supposed to be with me inside to keep it from freezing.
+Somehow it had fallen out.

-When a water filter freezes, ice crystals form and expand, ruining the fine membrane used to trap nasty bugs like Giardia and Cryptosporidium.
+When a water filter freezes, ice crystals form and expand.
+That ruins the fine membrane used to trap nasty bugs like Giardia and Cryptosporidium.